 How to Buy a Car with Bad Credit

-So we know why credit is important, but how do address our car purchase with bad credit?
+So we know why credit is important, but how do we address our car purchase with bad credit?
 Credit scores span on a point scale from 300 to 850, and the higher your credit score is, the better your credit.
 Bad credit scores start at 630 and go lower, so if you are in this category, you will need to work hard at planning your purchase and payments.
 You should consider the following checklist to ensure you know what you’re dealing with, which is half the battle, and then plan how to deal with it.
+An installment loan might be worth looking in to.

 1. Check Your Credit Score